ETC5523-2025/assignment-4-packages-and-shiny-apps-Jingwei-z/README.md

 #> 6 10 0.5      0.1           0.02102        0.20334
 ```

-The ob_timings dataset contains the raw distribution of breach times
+- `ob_timings`: Raw distribution of breach times from simulation,
-from simulation.
-The ob_timings_summary dataset provides statistical
+  showing variability in outbreak timing
-summaries of these distributions at each parameter combination,
+- `ob_timings_summary`: Statistical summaries (50th and 95th
-expressed as the 50th and 95th percentiles.
-The ob_probs_travellers
+  percentiles) of outbreak timing at each parameter combination
-dataset quantifies the probability of outbreaks resulting from each type
+- `ob_probs_travellers`: Outbreak probabilities resulting from traveller
-of breach.
+  and worker breach pathways

 ## Data Source